AdrianTJ/bookish-journey/README.md

 # 5. Modeling

-** 1. What types of models/architectures will you be using for this application?
+1. **What types of models/architectures will you be using for this application?
 Which ones would you start with?**

 We want to start trying a basket analysis looking for combinations of ingredients that are mixed together.
 For this we will use association rules that are widely used to analyze retail basket or transaction data.
 Our objective will be to “predict the probability of ingredients that are being mixed together”  (Susan Li)[ https://towardsdatascience.com/a-gentle-introduction-on-market-basket-analysis-association-rules-fa4b986a40ce]

-But then, we want to try with TextGenRNN,  wich is a text generation python lib that uses a Recurrent Neural Network (RNN).
+But then, we want to try with `TextGenRNN`,  wich is a text generation python lib that uses a Recurrent Neural Network (RNN).
 We will train this model on recipes, products or flavours.

 RNN is one solution to the problem of working with sequential data, in this case we will try to give a set of ingredients and expect to get a nice drink.